Yuri05/Test20/V11/README.md

 ## New features

-### Creating individuals and populations with CKD (Chronic Kidney Disease)
+### [Experimental!]
+Creating individuals and populations with CKD (Chronic Kidney Disease)

 Already in version 10 of the software it was possible to use predefined CKD templates (based on the publication [Malik PRV, Yeung CHT, Advani U, Dije S, Edginton AN.
 A Physiological Approach to Pharmacokinetics in Chronic Kidney Disease.
 J Clin Pharmacol 2020.
 60 Suppl 1: S52-S62. doi: 10.1002/jcph.1713](https://accp1.onlinelibrary.wiley.com/doi/full/10.1002/jcph.1713)).

-However, an end user could not define individuals/populations with any covariates (weight, height, ...).<br>
-This flexibility is now offered with PK-Sim version 11. <br>
+With version 11, CKD individuals and populations can now be created dynamically.
 When creating an individual, a new option **"Disease State"** is provided, which allows a selection between _Healthy_ and diseased individuals.

 <p align="center">